 • 2 star anise

-• 2 cups water
+• 2 cups (500 ml) water

-• Sliced chilli (optional)
+• Sliced long red chilli (optional)

-• Rice and greens, to serve
+• Steamed rice and greens, to serve

 Instructions

 3. Add the brown sugar, tamari (or all-purpose soy sauce), Chinese five-spice, star anise and water.
-Return to the pork to the pan.
+Return the pork to the pan.

 6. Once the pork is soft, remove the lid and turn the heat to high for 5–10 minutes to let the sauce thicken.
 It is ready when the sauce is sticky and coats the pork.